 - lein-clique: Contributed to a tool for analysis of clojure function dependencies.

-For a complete list of everything public, please visit my github page.
+For a complete list of everything public/OS, please visit my github page.

 Non-Human Primates Harbor Diverse Mammalian and Avian Astroviruses Including Those Associated with Human Infections

 Erik A Karlsson *, Christopher T. Small *, Pamela Freiden, Mohammed M Feeroz, Frederick A. Matsen

 IV, Sorn San, M. Kamrul Hasan, Gunwha Oh, David Wang, Gregory Engel, Lisa Jones-Engel, Stacey

 A Novel Bayesian Method for Detection of APOBEC3-Mediated Hypermutation and Its Application to Zoonotic Transmission of Simian Foamy Viruses

 Frederick A. Matsen IV, Christopher T. Small, Khanh Soliven, Gregory A. Engel, Mostafa M. Feeroz, Xiaoxing Wang, Karen L. Craig, M. Kamrul Hasan, Michael Emerman, Maxine L. Linial, Lisa Jones-Engel